urbanopt/urbanopt.github.io/resources/scenarios/peakhoursmelsshedding.md

 nav_order: 6
 ---

-The Peak Hours MELs Shedding Scenario prepares the Grid-interactive Efficient Building (GEB) by adjusting the electric equipment power density during peak hours.
+The Peak Hours MELs Shedding Scenario adjusts the electric equipment power density of the building during peak hours.
 The measure used in this scenario is `reduce_epd_by_percentage_for_peak_hours` from the [Openstudio-GEB-gem](https://github.com/LBNL-ETA/Openstudio-GEB-gem) developed by LBNL.
+The gem features a series of measures that provide the capabilities to achieve Grid-interactive Efficient Buildings.
 ## Measure
 ### Description
 The measure reduce_epd_by_percentage_for_peak_hours reduces electric equipment loads by a user-specified percentage for a user-specified time period (usually the peak hours).
 The reduction can be applied to at most three periods throughout out the year specified by the user.
 This is applied throughout the entire building